DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 We’re told we can know the world if we granulate it and study its little bits.
 Bodies and their bits.
 We can fix it once we find out where the screw fell out.
-To stop and measure, we need a world that stands still and we need concept which can hold the world.
+To stop and measure, we need a world that stands still and we need concept which can contain the world.
 But concepts solidify reality; they fix between rigid outlines like a camera freezes reality on the surface of the paper.
 To define is to confine.
 Concepts deform reality; reality, in its continuous movement, is richer than any concept.
 To quantify we need to create immobilities of the fundamentally mobile.
-We solidify flows (ref Bergson creative evolution).
+We solidify flows [^10].
 Quantum theory exemplified that when we ask wave-like questions we get wave-like answers and when we ask particle-like questions we get particle-like answers.

 Very pragmatic indeed but we need to acknowledge immobilities where they exist.
 But devoted to our “models of health,”